Florida Law Squatters Rights: A Fight for Private Property Rights

 These laws vary by state, but the idea of adverse possession goes back centuries to English law.

-Do They Have Rights?
+Squatter Laws: Do They Have Rights?

-Key Elements of Adverse Possession in Florida
+How to Claim Adverse Possession in Florida

+Adverse possession Florida laew has certain requirements that must be met.
 To successfully claim adverse possession, the claimant or adverse possessor must show the following criteria, often called “OCEAN”:

 - Open and Notorious Possession: The occupation of the property must be obvious and not hidden.
 The true owner should be able to notice that someone is occupying their land if they were to inspect it.